Joessameldinq/Chess-Master-CSED28-/README.md

 |`Position findKingPosition(Game *game, Color color) `|**It finds the king belonging to a given color**|
 |`GameStatus computeGameStatus(Game *game)`|**After applying move this function update the game state**|

-🏴‍☠️ The "Dead Position" Limitation
+🏴‍☠️ ⚠️The "Dead Position" Limitation

 While the isDeadPosition function accurately handles material-based draws with 99% of sucess, it is important to note its technical constraints: